The Soul-based and Contemplative Approach

 We use the word soul in the sense understood by Hillman and his followers: as a way of seeing the world with imagination, seeing the imaginative possibilities of our natures, of inquiring into those modes of being that recognise all realities as symbolic or metaphorical.
 With this lens we can find we are very different people from who we thought we were – or who the corporatised consumer world would like to have us be.

-Psychotherapy becomes then a journey into less well known part of ourselves, into the worlds of paradoxically both older and younger selves, a journey that can be profoundly self-healing.
+Psychotherapy and counselling become then a journey into less well known part of ourselves, into the worlds of paradoxically both older and younger selves, a journey that can be profoundly self-healing.